loneyeti/snowscribe/memory-bank/activeContext.md

 ## Recent Changes

+- **World Notes Feature Revamp (2025-05-26):**

+  - Added `isEditingSelectedNote` state and edit mode handlers to `useWorldNotesData` for managing view/edit state.
+  - Created `WorldNoteViewer` component for static, Markdown-rendered note display with an "Edit" button.
+  - Updated `components/world-notes/index.ts` to export the new viewer.
+  - Modified `WorldNotesSection` to conditionally render the viewer or editor based on edit state, with correct keying and state reset logic.
+  - Enhanced `WorldNoteEditor` to support a "Cancel" button and ensure save/cancel flows correctly switch modes and reset form state.
+  - Verified all flows: viewing, editing, creating, deleting notes, and edge cases (empty content/category, rapid switching, unsaved edits).
+  - Ensured clear separation of view and edit UI, robust state management, and user-friendly error handling.
+  - Pattern established for toggling between Markdown view and edit mode for note-like features.

 - **Major Project Dashboard Refactor (2025-05-26):**

   - Decomposed `ProjectDashboardClient.tsx` into modular section components: `ManuscriptSection`, `OutlineSection`, `CharactersSection`, and `WorldNotesSection`, each in `components/dashboard/sections/`.